jkcieslak/VariousThingsLaravelApp/README.md

 ## About

-It's a server I'm currently developing which includes random currently useful to me things.
+It's a server I'm currently developing which includes some currently useful to me things.

 ## Current Contents